hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Consistency</summary>

 - Read after write consistency for PUTS of new objects: a new object is ready to read as soon as It's uploaded
+	- Caveat: If a HEAD or GET request to an object key name is made before creating the object (to check if the object exists), S3 provides eventual consistency for read-after-write
 - Eventual Consistency for overwrite PUTS and DELETE: update and deletes may need some time to propagate

 </details>